 BUSINESSES SUBJECT TO THIS GUIDANCE

-All businesses in the cosmetology industry, which includes cosmetology salons, nail technology salons, esthetics salons and natural hair braiding salons, are permitted to resume operations in counties which have been designated in the Green Phase, so long as they adhere to the requirements of this guidance and any applicable statutes and regulations.
+All businesses in the cosmetology industry, which includes cosmetology salons, nail technology salons, esthetics salons and natural hair braiding salons as well as public and private cosmetology schools, are permitted to resume operations and clinical work upon the public in counties which have been designated in the Green Phase, so long as they adhere to the requirements of this guidance and any applicable statutes and regulations.

 No business is required to conduct operations and should not do so if the business is unable to do so in accordance with all applicable guidance.

-For purposes of this guidance, the term “employees” refers to both licensed and unlicensed employees, including registered apprentices, working in a business subject to this guidance.
+For purposes of this guidance, the term “employees” refers to both licensed and unlicensed employees, including registered apprentices, working in a business or school subject to this guidance.

-It is the policy of the Administration to ensure that all businesses subject to this guidance conduct their operation in the manner best designed to prevent or mitigate the spread of COVID-19 and ensure the safety of their employees and the communities in which their businesses reside or serve.
-All businesses, even those that are authorized to maintain in-person operations, must minimize opportunities for personal interaction because such interactions provide greater opportunities for the transmission of COVID-19.
+It is the policy of the Administration to ensure that all businesses and schools subject to this guidance conduct their operations in the manner best designed to prevent or mitigate the spread of COVID-19 and ensure the safety of their employees, students and the communities in which their businesses and schools reside or serve.
+All businesses and schools, even those that are authorized to maintain in-person operations, must minimize opportunities for personal interaction because such interactions provide greater opportunities for the transmission of COVID-19.